suquamish/isp-monitor/README.md

 These (incomplete) instructions are so Linux specific that dyed-in-wool-Windows-or-Mac users who are not comfortable with the Linux command line should look elsewhere.
 The entire process of hacking this together was done on the Pi Zero over ssh using a vi-tiny.

-(the point being: if any part of the previous sentence is unclear, this project is not ready for you ... yet)
+The point being: if any part of the previous sentence is unclear, this project is not ready for you ... yet.
+I've probably forgotten bits, or <gasp> authored a bug.
+You *should* expect things to be broken.

 ### Install dependencies
 This project depends on gnuplot: `sudo apt install gnuplot`